aniru-dh21/Two-Factor-Authentication-Flask/README.md

 This seamless back-and-forth between passwords, authenticator apps, and unique codes ensures that only the rightful account can access the precious content behind the digital doors of your website.

 ## Libraries Used
+- <ins>Flask</ins> is a simple, easy-to-use microframework for Python that helps you build scalable and secure web applications.

 ## File Structure after development